maticnetwork/matic.js/docs/content/v3/docs/get-started.md

 use(Web3Plugin)
 ```

-In the above code we are intiating maticjs with `web3js` but you can similarly initiate with `ethers`.
+In the above code we are intiating maticjs with `web3js` but you can similarly initiate with [ethers](v3/docs/setup/ethers).

 ## POS client